 - Member has a confirmed autism diagnosis by an appropriate diagnostician;

 - Provider is qualified to conduct ABA services;

 - Member has benefit coverage for ABA services, and

-As part of the initial pre-authorization process, the provider must complete and submit ABA forms Applied Behavior Analysis (ABA) Clinical Service Request Form and Applied Behavior Analysis (ABA) Initial Assessment Request Form to confirm the above requested information.
+As part of the initial prior authorization process, the provider must complete and submit ABA forms Applied Behavior Analysis (ABA) Clinical Service Request Form and Applied Behavior Analysis (ABA) Initial Assessment Request Form to confirm the above requested information.
 These forms are available on the BCBSMT website or by calling the BH Call Center at 855-313-8909 (877-885-3751 for FEP only).
-Once these forms are reviewed, a pre-authorization letter is sent to the member and provider by mail to confirm or decline the service request.
-Once the initial pre-authorization process has been completed, the provider may initiate ABA services for the member.
+Once these forms are reviewed, a prior authorization letter is sent to the member and provider by mail to confirm or decline the service request.
+Once the initial prior authorization process has been completed, the provider may initiate ABA services for the member.

 During each episode of authorized treatment, the BH Outpatient Management team may outreach to the provider to participate in the concurrent review process.
 If contacted, the provider is required to provide clinical justification for continued treatment through submission of the ABA Clinical Service Request Form and any additional medical records that might be requested.

-If a claim is submitted without completion of the initial or concurrent preauthorization process, the provider and member will receive a denial notification.
-The provider will be directed to complete the required preauthorization process and a retroactive review may be required.
+If a claim is submitted without completion of the initial or concurrent prior authorization process, the provider and member will receive a denial notification.
+The provider will be directed to complete the required prior authorization process and a retroactive review may be required.
 The provider can contact the BH Outpatient Team at any time for clarification of the process at the BH Call Center.
 Our Applied Behavior Analysis Clinical Payment and Coding Policy is available as a reference on our Provider website.